Sam Roberts (radio personality): Radio career

+In October 2016, growing differences between Hughes and Norton led to Norton's departure from the show and teaming with Roberts for Jim Norton & Sam Roberts as the new morning show.
+In October 2018, Norton and Roberts renewed their contracts to continue the show for another three years.
+Beginning October 15, 2018, the show's start time moved from 8:00 a.m. to 7:00 a.m and ran for four hours.
+In 2021, the start time moved back to 8:00 in the morning.
+They signed extensions on their contracts to last through December 2021.
+They then re-signed through 2024.
+In January 2025, Norton revealed that he and SiriusXM had parted ways after failing to come to terms on a contract renewal, ending the Jim Norton & Sam Roberts show after eight years.

 Professional wrestling

 Roberts began a professional wrestling podcast named Sam Roberts' Wrestling Podcast, in October 2014.
 In 2018, the podcast was renamed to Notsam Wrestling.

 In August 2015 Roberts did a live edition of the Sam Roberts Show from Carolines on Broadway, prior to SummerSlam.
 The show was broadcast live on Sirius XM and included guests Brock Lesnar, Paul Heyman, and Corey Graves.
 The following year, Roberts again did a live show from Caroline's the week prior to SummerSlam, with Kevin Owens as his guest.
 Prior to SummerSlam 2017, Roberts once again broadcast live from Caroline's, with the moniker SummerSam III, with Mark Henry as his guest.

 In September 2016, Roberts was featured over a two-part episode of Vince Russo's podcast, The Swerve.

 Roberts first appeared on WWE's pay-per-view pre-show panel at December 2016's Roadblock: End of the Line.
 He has since been part of the pre-show panel and other pre-show responsibilities for various WWE network events.

 In December 2017 following Clash of Champions, Roberts made his debut as a host of WWE Talking Smack.
 Roberts later hosted the final Talking Smack following Fastlane in March 2018.

 In January 2018, Roberts hosted the Raw 25 kickoff show.

 During the April 15 taping of WWE Main Event, Roberts made his debut as a commentator.
 He has infrequently been a commentator on Main Event since then.

 On April 1, 2020, Roberts made his guest commentator debut during NXT alongside Tom Phillips.

 In October 2020, NotSam Wrestling on the WWE Network started its first season.

+From 2023 to May 2024, Sam hosted WWE's The Bump alongside Megan Morant.
+The two continue to host RawTalk immediately following broadcasts of Monday Night Raw.